-In our view, the key factors that differentiate PwC among the world's leading professional services organisations are the breadth of the PwC network and the standards with which PwC member firms agree to comply.
-These standards cover important areas such as independence and risk management, people management, brand and communications.
+In our view, the key factors that differentiate PwC among the world's leading professional services organisations are the talent of our people, the breadth of the PwC network and the standards with which PwC firms comply.
+These standards cover important areas such as service quality, governance arrangements, independence, risk management, people and culture, and brand and communications.
+PwC firms agree to follow network standards and their compliance with these standards is monitored regularly.